-The Board of Immigration Appeals (“BIA”) is the part of the Executive Office for Immigration Review that reviews the decisions of the Immigration Courts and some decisions of the U.S. Citizenship and Immigration Services (USCIS).
-It is an administrative appellate body that is part of the U.S. Department of Justice.
+The Board of Immigration Appeals (“BIA”) is an administrative appellate body that is part of the U.S. Department of Justice.
 BIA decisions are the final administrative action in a removal proceeding.
-Some BIA decisions may be appealed to a U.S. Court of Appeals.
+However, most BIA decisions can be appealed to a U.S. Court of Appeals.

 The BIA may be affirm the decision of an Immigration Judge.
 Alternatively, the Board may either reverse or remand a Judge’s decision.